mdares/mdares.github.io/TAPFileMgmt/first/second2/readme3rd.txt

-From here go back to the TAPFileMgmt root and get the file movingOn.txt
+From here go back to the folder "TAPFileMgmt" and get the file "movingOn.txt"